wgmi-community/docs/docs/adding-to-wgmi.md

 - **+REQUEST SHARES:** Voting shares in the DAO.
 If it is a funding proposal, Members can request payment be made in shares up to x% of the total amount requested.

 - **+REQUEST LOOT:** Non-voting shares in the DAO.
-This means you will have shares which can be raqequit but do not hold voting rights.
+This means you will have shares which can be ragequit but do not hold voting rights.
 Loot shares cost the same as regular shares.

 - **GIVE TRIBUTE:** The amount of capital you are committing to deposit to the DAO bank.
 (Tribute is relevant to Membership and Funding Proposals).